This month, we have completed a scheme of 76 homes in Walton on behalf of growth and regeneration Group Torus.

 “As a socially-focused organisation, we are committed to increasing access to truly affordable, high-quality housing across the North West and now, more than ever, it is vital that everyone has access modern homes where they can feel secure.”

-HMS is currently at work developing nine sites across the North West, of which the Notre Dame site is the first to handover.
-Work on the homes resumed in earnest when lockdown measures were relaxed and HMS immediately appointed local supply chain partners, creating employment opportunities and bolstering economic recovery.
+We are currently at work developing nine sites across the North West, of which the Notre Dame site is the first to handover.
+Work on the homes resumed in earnest when lockdown measures were relaxed and we immediately appointed local supply chain partners, creating employment opportunities and bolstering economic recovery.

 The development, which boasts views of the iconic Liverpool waterfront and the football stadia, has already become home to key workers and a family who needed to vacate their home and relocate quickly.